Debra Ringold

-Ringold is the JELD-WEN Professor of Free Enterprise at Willamette University, where she teaches classes in private, public and nonprofit sector marketing; marketing research; marketing communications; and marketing and public policy.
+Ringold is the JELD-WEN Professor of Free Enterprise and Dean Emeritus at Willamette University, where she teaches classes in private, public and nonprofit sector marketing; marketing research; marketing communications; and marketing and public policy.
 She has served on the editorial board of the Journal of Public Policy since 1991, including a three-year term as its associate editor.
-In 2000, she was elected to the American Marketing Association board of directors, completing a term as chairperson in 2007; she also serves on the executive council for the National Association of Schools of Public Affairs and Administration from 2010 to 2013.
+She also serves on the editorial boards for the Journal of Advertising and the Journal of Consumer Affairs.
+In 2000, she was elected to the American Marketing Association board of directors, completing a term as chairperson in 2007.
+She also served on the executive council for the National Association of Schools of Public Affairs and Administration from 2010 to 2013.

 Education

 Ringold earned her B.A. in zoology from Texas Tech University in 1977.
 She went on to attend Southern Illinois University, where she worked as a fine arts programmer and student affairs administrator both during and after earning her M.B.A. in 1979.
 While teaching and producing a wide range of events – including dance, theater, film and contemporary art exhibits – she became increasingly intrigued by the marketing aspects of her job.
 In 1982, she enrolled at the University of Maryland, where she developed an interest in investigating the intersection of marketing and public policy.
 She earned her Ph.D. in 1986.